Probing Predictions on OOD Images via Nearest Categories: NCG for Unseen Classes

 \section{NCG for Unseen Classes}

-\mypara{Set-up.} For natural/robust training, on MNIST, we evaluate a CNN; on CIFAR10/100, we use WRN-40-10; on ImageNet, we use ResNet50.
-For robustness, we consider two standard methods, Adversarial Training~\citep{madry2017towards}(AT) and TRADES~\citep{zhang2019theoretically}.
+\mypara{Set-up.} For natural/robust training, on MNIST, we evaluate a CNN; on CIFAR10/100, we use Wider ResNet (WRN-40-10); on ImageNet, we use ResNet50.
+We consider natural training and mixup~\citep{zhang2017mixup} as baselines.
+For robust training, we consider two standard methods, Adversarial Training~\citep{madry2017towards}(AT) and TRADES~\citep{zhang2019theoretically}.
 These methods are known to have high adversarial robustness to $\ell_2$ perturbations, and hence, they serve as good baseline examples of robust networks.
-For TRADES, we use robustness radii $r \in \{2, 4, 8\}$ for the $\ell_2$ ball in Eq.~(\ref{eq:main}).
+For TRADES, we use robustness radii $r \in \{2, 4, 8\}$ for the $\ell_2$ ball in \cref{eq:main}.
 In the pixel space, we use $r=2$ for AT.
 In the feature space, we set $r=1$ for AT on CIFAR10/100, and $r=.5$ for AT on ImgNet100 (on CIFAR10/100, AT failed to converge with $r=2$ and on ImgNet100 with $r\in\{1,2\}$).
 We denote TRADES with $r=2$ and AT with $r=1$ as TRADES(2) and AT(1), respectively.
-Appendix~\ref{app:experiment-setups} has more details.
+Prior work observes that AT and TRADES give similar results with parameter tuning~\citep{YY2020roblocallip,carmon2019unlabeled}, and hence we expect them to behave similarly. \cref{app:experiment-setups} has more details.